drduh/YubiKey-Guide/README.md

 ## Change PIN

-The default PIN is `123456` and default Admin PIN (PUK) is `12345678`.
-CCID-mode PINs can be up to 127 ASCII characters.
-They have to be at least 6 (PIN) or 8 (PUK) ASCII characters.
+The GPG interface is separate from other modules on a Yubikey such as the PIV interface.
+The GPG interface has its own PIN, PUK, and Admin PIN.
+It is highly encourage that you change all available PINs on the GPG interface.

+- PIN
+  - Default `123456`
+  - Requirements: 6-8 characters, ASCII
+- PUK
+  - Default `12345678`
+  - Requirements: 6-8 characters, ASCII
+- Admin PIN
+  - Default `12345678`
+  - Requirements: 8 characters, ASCII

-The Admin PIN is required for some card operations and to unblock a PIN that has been entered incorrectly more than three times.
+The Admin PIN is required for some card operations such as changing the PUK, Admin PIN, and setting owner information.
+The PUK is used to unblock a PIN that has been entered incorrectly more than three times.
 See the GnuPG documentation on [Managing PINs](https://www.gnupg.org/howtos/card-howto/en/ch03s02.html) for details.

+**Note** Entering the Admin PIN incorrectly three times destroys all GPG data.
+The Yubikey will have to be reconfigured.

 ```console
 gpg/card> admin